Before you decide on scenario planning

 Many people, in many parts of an organization, develop plans.
 If scenario planning is new to your organization, it is important to communicate how scenario planning relates to those plans, most importantly, to strategic planning.

 Scenario planning isn’t really a plan.
 It is a way to use scenarios to help inform other plans.
-The outcome of scenario planning in a strategic context that informs the strategic plan.
+The outcome of scenario planning is a strategic context that informs the strategic plan.
 Augmenting a product plan by employing scenario planning creates a more resilient product plan.
 Scenario planning will help everyone developing a plan to introduce a skeptical, scientific approach to challenging assumptions and unleashing innovation.

 Scenario Workshop Expectations: Your planning lifestyle

-As noted above, humans plan for the long-term.
-But they do not necessarily plan for the long-term well.
+As noted above, humans plan for the long term.
+But they do not necessarily plan for the long term well.
 The propensity to believe in a certain future creates comfort, or it provides a sense of control.
 The shorter the horizon, the less of an issue uncertainty presents.
 Thinking ten or twenty years out requires a kind of release, a letting go of control, and running headlong into discomfort.

 Scenario planning is not about prediction, but about agility.
-Coming out of scenario planning organizations should be more open to seeing outside factors beyond their control that will influence plans.
+Coming out of scenario planning, organizations should be more open to seeing outside factors beyond their control that will influence plans.
 Even near-term plans.